Henry Hampton

 Henry Eugene Hampton Jr. (8 January 1940 - 22 November 1998) was an American filmmaker.
 His production company, Blackside, Inc., produced over 80 programs—the most recognizable being the documentary Eyes on the Prize, which won six Emmy Awards, the Peabody Award, and was nominated for an Oscar.

 Blackside became one of the largest minority-owned non-theatrical film production companies in the U.S. during the mid-1970s and until his death in the late 1990s.

 Biography

 Early life and education

 Hampton was the son of surgeon Henry Hampton Sr. and Julia Veva Hampton, raised in Richmond Heights, Missouri, a suburb adjacent to the western edge of St. Louis.
-Henry lived on the eastern edge of an all-black working class community.
+Henry lived on the eastern edge of the all-black working class community of Hadley Township.
 His family converted to Catholicism after St Louis Archbishop Joseph Ritter led desegregation efforts in the region.

 Hampton attended Little Flower School and later the Jesuits' St. Louis University High School and the College of the Holy Cross, before studying literature at Washington University in St. Louis.
-He graduated from Wash U in 1961.
+He graduated from WashU in 1961.
 Hampton attended medical school for a term at McGill University in Montreal, Quebec, before dropping out.